 |

-The faculty members of the UC Irvine School of Medicine Program in Geriatrics are nationally known for their research in the field of elder abuse and neglect.
+The faculty members of the UC Irvine School of Medicine Division of Geriatric Medicine and Gerontology are nationally known for their research in the field of elder abuse and neglect.
 At the Center of Excellence on Elder Abuse & Neglect we provide a valuable and much-needed bridge between direct service and academics.
 We aspire to stimulate new ideas, identify needed areas of inquiry, bring together researchers from across California and beyond and serve as a mechanism for feeding research findings back to the field.
 The bridge between direct service and academics will cause work in both sectors to be more effective in serving the victims of elder abuse and neglect.

 Accidentally Acquired Bruises in Older Adults